varunmitra/project-constellation/DEPLOYMENT_QUICK_START.md

 - ✅ Free tier: First request may take 50 seconds (cold start)

 ### WebSocket Connection Fails
-- ⚠️ **Note**: Render free tier has limited WebSocket support
+- ⚠️ **IMPORTANT**: Render free tier **does NOT support WebSockets**
 - ✅ Dashboard will automatically fall back to polling mode if WebSocket fails
-- ✅ This is expected behavior - polling mode works fine, just less real-time
+- ✅ This is **expected behavior** on free tier - polling mode works fine, just less real-time
+- ✅ **Why WebSocket fails on free tier:**
+  - Render free tier uses HTTP/1.1 load balancers that don't support WebSocket upgrades
+  - WebSocket connections require HTTP/1.1 Upgrade header, which free tier doesn't handle
+  - Error: `WebSocket connection to 'wss://...' failed` is normal on free tier
-- ✅ To enable WebSockets:
+- ✅ **Solutions:**
+  1. **Use polling mode** (already implemented, works perfectly)
-  - Upgrade to Starter plan ($7/month) for better WebSocket support
+  2. **Upgrade to Starter plan** ($7/month) for WebSocket support
-  - Or use polling mode (already implemented as fallback)
-- ✅ Verify WebSocket endpoint: `wss://project-constellation.onrender.com/ws`
+- ✅ Verify WebSocket endpoint exists: `wss://project-constellation.onrender.com/ws` (will fail on free tier)
-- ✅ Check server logs for WebSocket connection errors
+- ✅ Check server logs - you may see connection attempts but they'll fail on free tier
+- ✅ **Dashboard will work fine** - it automatically uses polling when WebSocket fails

 ---